 Before we share the gloves available for stroke recovery, it will help to understand how stroke affects hand movement.
 A stroke disrupts the signals that the brain sends to the muscles.
 Depending on the location of the stroke, it can affect the muscles of the hand in particular.

 When these neural signals to the hand are interrupted, stroke survivors can experience weakness, spasticity, and even paralysis.
-Spasticity causes involuntary muscle contractions, which eventually leads to shortening of the muscles and loss of function.
+Spasticity causes involuntary muscle contractions, which eventually leads to shortening of the muscles and, if left untreated, loss of function.

-Fortunately, these problems can be reversed, thanks to the brain’s remarkable ability to repair itself.
+Fortunately, these problems can sometimes be reversed, thanks to the brain’s remarkable ability to repair itself.

 Utilizing Neuroplasticity to Restore Hand Function After Stroke

 The best way to restore movement and function after stroke is to activate neuroplasticity, the brain’s natural repair mechanism.